Skip to main content

 Once the invoice has been created, a quote must be generated for paying the invoice.
 A quote is generated using the quote generation endpoint, which will require the invoiceId that was returned in response to the invoice creation request described in step 1.

-The quote serves as a necessary step to retrieve the Lightning invoice (lnInvoice) or Bitcoin on-chain address (onchainAddress) in preparation for execution.
+The quote serves as a necessary step to retrieve the Lightning invoice (lnInvoice) in preparation for execution.
 For cross-currency payments, such as paying a USD-invoice in bitcoin, the quote serves as a temporary exchange rate that can be executed when called upon.

 When generating the quote, you can also add a descriptionHash, which is an optional parameter as defined in the BOLT11 spec.
 The descriptionHash can be used to implement the LN-URL payRequest spec.
 If a descriptionHash is provided, it will be added in the resulting Lightning invoice in lieu of the invoice description detailed in step 1.
 The original description can still be retrieved via the find invoice endpoint.